What does an Addiction Counselor in Idaho do? What is Their Job Role?

 Renewal and Continuing Education

-If an individual is renewing their application based on holding a certificate already, then the renewal applications must have a postmark that shows a date before the certificate has expired in the state of Idaho.
+If an individual is renewing their application based on holding a certificate already, then the renewal applications must have a postmark that shows a date before the certificate has expired in the state.
 Expired certificates will incur a grace-period fee which lasts for up to 60 days.
-After this, a certificate is considered to have lapsed and the individual cannot practice in the state of Idaho until the certificate is properly renewed.
+After this, a certificate is considered to have lapsed and the individual cannot practice in Idaho until the certificate is properly renewed.

 Other Accepted Addiction Counseling Certifications for Application Approval